Skip to Main Content

 Overview

-An increasing number of neurodegenerative diseases including amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD) have been linked to the instability and expansion of nucleotide repeats in the genome, involving a variety of disease mechanisms.
-For example, some repeat sequences interfere with transcription and pre-mRNA processing.
-Some repeat RNAs form aggregates and sequester RNA-binding proteins.
-Others are translated into toxic polypeptides.
-We aim to determine the causes of these distinctive properties and how they impact disease, with the goal of developing new therapeutics.
+An increasing number of neurodegenerative diseases including amyotrophic lateral sclerosis (ALS) and frontotemporal dementia (FTD) have been linked to the instability and expansion of nucleotide repeat sequences in the genome.
+These mutations can interfere with gene expression and cause neurotoxicty in a variety of mechanisms.
+We apply molecular and genomic approaches in patient-derived stem cells and neuronal models to investigate these mechanisms and how they impact diseases, with the goal of developing novel therapeutics.

 3. Neuronal mRNA transport and local translation